Derling/YT-Player/README.md

 # YT-Player
-Script that plays youtube videos and allow for video control with hot keys
+Script that plays youtube videos and allows for video control with hot keys